gullerya/data-tier/docs/api-reference.md

 Let's go over a quite simple syntax:
 * `update` - view's __target method__; it resembles the target property in that this method will be looked for on the view/element
-* `(param[, param[, ...]])` - 1 or more __parameters__ to call the method with
+* `(arg1[, arg2[, ...]])` - 1 or more __arguments__ to call the method with
+    * argument syntax is the same as in the property parameter case
-    * ALL parameters are expected to be taken from tied model/s
+    * __all__ arguments are expected to be taken from a tied model/s
     * any number of different `ties` may be used
-    * once the model of one of the method's parameters changes - `data-tier` resolves all of the params and calls the method
+    * once the model of one of the method's arguments changes - `data-tier` resolves all of the arguments and calls the method
-    * actual method's arguments will always be supplied with one more parameter - an array of the model's affecting relevant changes, if any (see [Change](https://github.com/gullerya/object-observer/blob/master/docs/observable.md#change-instance-properties) definition for more info)
+    * actual method's arguments will always be supplied with one more thing - an array of the model's affecting relevant changes, if any (see [Change](https://github.com/gullerya/object-observer/blob/master/docs/observable.md#change-instance-properties) definition for more info)

 > Pro note: as of now, due to synchronous changes delivery, all but some specific `Array` mutations will be delivered as a single synchronous change.
 Yet the API is designed as __always__ providing an Array of changes for possible future compatibility with async changes aggregation as well as with Arrays massive mutations.